Alirezafathian/fmriprediction/README.md

 │   │   │   └── RS-fMRI DICOM files
 │   │   │       └── ...
 ```
-put a .csv file containing subjects info in /fmriprediction/data/subjects_list.csv. this file should be look like <a href="https://github.com/Alirezafathian/fmriprediction/blob/master/data/subjects_list.csv">this</a>.
+put a .csv file containing subjects info in /fmriprediction/data/subjects_list.csv.
+This file should be look like <a href="https://github.com/Alirezafathian/fmriprediction/blob/master/data/subjects_list.csv">this</a>.

 2. Put Freesurfer License in /fmriprediction/references/FSlicense/.
 You can get this from <a href="https://surfer.nmr.mgh.harvard.edu/registration.html">here</a>.

 3. Setting up the config file
-the config.py file in you project directory should be look like this:
+The config.py file in you project directory should be look like this:
 ```python
 subjects_groups      = ['CN','EMCI','LMCI','AD'] # CN:   control,
 					         # EMCI: early mild cognitive impairment,